Interacting topological quantum chemistry of Mott atomic limits: Green's functions

 {sec:G1} In this section, we review a few properties of the single-particle Green's functions which will be relevant in connection to higher-order Green's functions.

 Consider in real time the retarded Green's function with an electron created at time $t=0$ and another annihilated at time $t$

-where the brackets $\langle ... \rangle_{\mathrm{GS}}$ indicate the expectation value over the ground state (assumed to be unique and gapped), and $\vec{k}, \alpha, \beta$ describe the quantum numbers of the created and annihilated electrons.
-Equivalently, we can write the single-particle Green's function in terms of Matsubara frequency $\omega$ as
+where the brackets $\langle...\rangle_{\mathrm{GS}}$ indicate the expectation value over the ground state (assumed to be unique and gapped), and $\vec{k}, \alpha, \beta$ describe the quantum numbers of the created and annihilated electrons.
+Equivalently, we can write the single-particle Green's function in terms of Matsubara frequency $\omega$.
+Focusing on the case of zero frequency for reasons that will become clear in the following discussion, by Fourier transforming Eq.~\eqref{eq:retarded G1 tau} to Matsubara frequency and setting $\omega=0$ we obtain